Quick Answer: ADAS Validation And Automotive AI Quality Control

 | Drift and field incidents | Whether production data is moving away from validation assumptions | Trigger retraining, threshold review, or pilot narrowing |

-For model operations, borrow from the MLOps implementation checklist: data contracts, model registry, deployment controls, monitoring, governance, and improvement cadence are not optional once AI enters production workflows.
+For model operations, borrow from the MLOps implementation checklist: data contracts, model registry, deployment controls, monitoring, governance, and improvement cadence become mandatory once AI influences production workflows.
+The release gate should also sit beside normal product QA.
+NextPage QA automation testing services can help teams keep APIs, dashboards, review queues, permissions, and regression paths stable while the model evolves.

 | Phase | Focus | Deliverable |